-As shown in Figure 3-1, a Raven PCI Bridge ASIC provides the interface from the Processor Bus to PCI.
+As shown in Figure 3-1, the PCI Bridge portion of the Hawk ASIC provides the interface from the Processor Bus to the PCI.
 A W83C553 PCI/ISA Bridge (PIB) Controller device performs the bridge function between PCI and ISA.
 The Universe ASIC device provides the interface between the PCI Local Bus and the VMEbus.
-A Falcon chipset is the ECC memory controller.
+Part of the Hawk ASIC is the ECC memory controller.